Ez3kiel-dev/dero_rpc_api/README.md

 ### Wallet

-**WalletRepository** gives you a RPC client with the following methods :
+**WalletRepository** gives you an RPC client with the following methods :

 * Ping
 * GetAddress